sos-program/Approved-WSP-Statuses/DATA/README.md

 # Data fields in CU_Data.csv

 ### CU_Data.csv is the main data file that is updated annually in order to update statuses.
+Descriptions of each variable also available in [CU_Data_VariableDescriptions.csv](https://github.com/BronwynMacDonald/Approved-WSP-Statuses/blob/master/DATA/CU_Data_VariableDescriptions.csv).

 | Variable Name | Description |
 |--- | --- |